-Our current lymphedema products are the Flexitouch and Entre systems and our airway clearance product the AffloVest.
+Our current lymphedema products are the Flexitouch and Entre systems and our airway clearance product is the AffloVest.
 A predecessor to our Flexitouch system received 510(k) clearance from the U.S. Food and Drug Administration (the "FDA") in July 2002, and we introduced the system to address the many limitations of self-administered home-based manual lymphatic drainage therapy.
 We began selling our more advanced Flexitouch system after receiving 510(k) clearance from the FDA in October 2006.
 In September 2016, we received 510(k) clearance from the FDA for the Flexitouch system in treating lymphedema of the head and neck.
 In June 2017, we announced that we received 510(k) clearance from the FDA for the Flexitouch Plus, the third-generation version of our Flexitouch system.
 In December 2020, we received 510(k) clearance for two new indications for our Flexitouch Plus system: phlebolymphedema and lipedema.
 We introduced our Entre system in the United States in February 2013.
 The Entre system is sold or rented to patients who need a simple pump or who do not yet qualify for insurance reimbursement for an advanced compression device such as our Flexitouch system.
-We derive the vast majority of our revenue from our lymphedema product line.
-Sales and rentals of our lymphedema products represented 85% and 100% of our revenue in the three months ended March 31, 2022 and 2021, respectively.
+Sales and rentals of our lymphedema products represented 86% and 100% of our revenue in the six months ended June 30, 2022 and 2021, respectively.

 On September 8, 2021, we acquired the assets of the AffloVest airway clearance product line from IBC, a privately-held company which developed and manufactures AffloVest.
 AffloVest is a portable, wearable vest that provides airway clearance to treat patients with chronic respiratory conditions such as bronchiectasis or conditions resulting from neuromuscular disorders.
-For the three months ended March 31, 2022, sales of AffloVest represented 15% our revenue.
+For the six months ended June 30, 2022, sales of AffloVest represented 14% our revenue.

-To support the growth of our business, we invest heavily in our commercial infrastructure, consisting of our direct sales force, training resources, reimbursement capabilities and clinical expertise.
+To support the growth of our business, we continue to invest in our commercial infrastructure, consisting of our direct sales force, training resources, reimbursement capabilities and clinical expertise.
 We market our lymphedema products in the United States using a direct-to-patient and -provider model.
 The AffloVest device is sold through respiratory durable medical equipment providers throughout the United States that service patients and bill third-party payers for the product.
 We also employ a small group of respiratory specialists, who educate DME provider representatives, provide product demonstrations for targeted clinicians and support technical questions related to the AffloVest.
-As of March 31, 2022, we employed a field staff of 268 Tactile employees, made up of sales representatives, as well as managers, who provide support throughout the United States for our lymphedema and respiratory therapies.
-This compares to 244 as of March 31, 2021.
+As of June 30, 2022, we employed a field staff of 286 Tactile employees, made up of sales representatives, as well as managers, who provide support throughout the United States for our lymphedema and respiratory therapies.
+This compares to 234 as of June 30, 2021.